Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Are there any problems concerning vaccinations?

-Vaccinations are divided into two groups: active and passive vaccinations.
-Passive vaccinations contain antibodies and are administered intravenously.
+There are generally two different types of vaccinations: active and passive vaccinations.
+Passive vaccinations contain antibodies and are administered by means of injection into a vein (intravenously).
 The patient is protected against the respective disease until the antibodies are depleted.

-Active vaccinations contain living or dead disease agents.
-Vaccinations with dead disease agents still have the agent-specific surface structures, through which they activate the immune system to produce antibodies directed against these agents.
+Active vaccinations contain live or non-live vaccines.
+The latter contain dead disease agents that still have the agent-specific surface structures which activate the immune system to produce antibodies directed against these agents.

-However, live vaccines are problematic for patients with a weakened immune system because living disease agents are capable to proliferate (reproduce themselves).
-Therefore, they may cause the disease the patient should actually be protected against because the patient’s immune system is not able to control the proliferation of the attenuated agents.
+However, live vaccines may cause problems in patients with a weakened immune system because of the living disease agents’ ability to reproduce themselves, which means that they may cause the disease the patient should actually be protected against by the vaccination because the patient’s immune system is not able to control the reproduction of the attenuated agents.

-For this reason, patients with a weakened immune system due to disease or therapy should not receive vaccinations that contain living agents (only passive or non-live vaccines).
-Live vaccines should not be used until the patient’s immune system has recovered after therapy and the blood count has normalized.
+For this reason, patients with a weakened immune system due to disease or therapy should not receive live vaccines (only passive or non-live vaccines).
+Live vaccines should not be used until the patient’s immune system has recovered after therapy and the blood count is back within the normal range.